rocky-linux/documentation/docs/guides/web/php.md

 There are 2 ways to connect.

-Via an inet interface:
+Via an inet interface such as:

-Example : `listen = 127.0.0.1:9000`.
+`listen = 127.0.0.1:9000`.

-Or via a Unix socket : `listen = /run/php-fpm/www.sock`.
+Or via a Unix socket:

+`listen = /run/php-fpm/www.sock`.

 !!!
 Note

-    The use of a socket when the web server and the php server are on the same machine allows to get rid of the TCP/IP layer and optimizes the performances.
+    The use of a socket when the web server and the php server are on the same machine allows the removal of the TCP/IP layer and optimizes the performances.

-When working via an interface, you have to configure `listen.owner`, `listen.group`, `listen.mode` to specify the owner, the owner group and the rights of the Unix socket.
-Warning : both servers (web and php) must have access rights on the socket.
+When working via an interface, you have to configure `listen.owner`, `listen.group`, `listen.mode` to specify the owner, the owner group and the rights of the Unix socket. **Warning:** both servers (web and php) must have access rights on the socket.

 When working via a socket, you have to configure `listen.allowed_clients` to restrict access to the php server to certain IP addresses.